Bedhaya: Music and text

 The dance is accompanied with the singing of men and women together.
 The style is known as sindhenan lampah sekar.
 Formerly only women sang; however since at least the 1940s men have also sung these parts.
 In Surakarta, instead of a full gamelan, the only instruments used are the colotomic instruments (kethuk, kenong, and gong), the kemanak, and drums (kendhang ketipung and gendhing); there are no balungan instruments and only sometimes other melodic instruments (such as gambang and gendér).
 In the Yogyakarta kraton, where the dance is no longer performed as ritual, the complete gamelan was used as accompaniment, sometimes even featuring cornets.

 The pieces used to accompany the dances are traditionally gendhing with long structures (originally designated at least kethuk 4 arang; see gendhing for an explanation); however, shorter gendhings were also used later (such as kethuk 4 kerep or kethuk 2).
 The most ancient and sacred song is the Bedhaya Ketawang.
 When the bedhaya dancers appear on stage, in Yogyakarta it was accompanied by an ayak-ayakan; in Surakarta, it is only accompanied by a pathetan known as pathetan bedhaya, which has lost much of the rhythmic freedom associated with pathetans to fit better the stride of the dancers.

 The literary renaissance of Java in the 18th and 19th centuries, which greatly changed Javanese music, had as one of its first effects the creation of genres of gendhing to accompany bedhaya and serimpi, known as gendhing kemanak and gendhing bedhaya-serimpi.
 The former were based on a newly composed choral melody, while the latter fitted a new choral part into a pre-existing gendhing melody played by the gamelan.
 Hundreds of stanzas of text were written for these parts, and a particular gendhing uses at least a dozen.
 The texts are mainly in the form of a wangsalan (poetic riddle), and deal with a wide variety of subjects.
-Much of the text is erotic love poetry, describing the attraction of Kengjang Ratu Kidul to Sultan Agung.
+Much of the text is erotic love poetry, describing the attraction of Kangjeng Ratu Kidul to Sultan Agung.